crypt0n1te/Resources/resources.md

 ### Useful Rabbit Hole:
 https://github.com/ED-209-MK7/5pillars/blob/master/5-Pillars.md

-More links and helpful resources, as well a more detailed approach on learning Cyber Security
+More links and helpful resources, as well a more detailed approach on learning Cyber Security.

 **Now some more specific categories:**